Guide To Paddle Boarding With Your Dog

 What About Once We Are Finished?

-Once you are off the water, you will definitely need to remember you will have a very wet puppy.
-So treat your dog like you would a small child.
-Be sure to bring a spare towel to dry him off and thoroughly brush off any dirt or sand.
-He will likely be tired from the whole experience.
-Even if your dog was not particularly active, mentally the water is out of the ordinary for him, so give your pet a spot to lie down with fresh water while you deflate or load up your board.
+Once off the water your dog will often be wet.
+Be sure to bring a spare towel to dry them and thoroughly brush off any dirt or sand.
+Even if your dog was not particularly active, mentally the water is out of the ordinary for them in the initial training periods, so give your pet a spot to lie down with fresh water while you deflate or load up your board.

 Getting out on the water with your dog can be one of the most rewarding experiences, but don't expect it to go like clockwork the first time out.
 Be prepared for some hard work and a lot of training to make it an enjoyable experience for both of you.
 Give it a go and be sure to send us some photos of how you do!